 |Advanced - Route C||✓||✓||n/a||n/a||✓|

-Most students start learning a language in their first year of study, however, it is possible to start a language in the second or final year of your course on consultation with the University's languages department.
+Most students start learning a language in their first year of study.
+However, it is possible to start a language in the second or final year of your course.
+Simply schedule a consultation with the University's languages department.

-There are three levels of difficulty to study languages at: beginner, intermediate and advanced level.
+There are three levels of study: beginner, intermediate and advanced.
 The languages class that you will join will be determined by your prior experience.

 If your ability in a particular language is greater than the advanced level entry requirements (e.g. you are fluent), then you will not be able to study that particular language at the University.
 However, you may choose to study a different language instead.
 We reserve the right to assess your language level on arrival and you may be advised to attend an alternative route.